MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 This shortcut is a two-step process that requires you to do the following:

- 1. Enable data copy to OneLake
+ 1. Enable data copy to OneLake.
  1. Create a shortcut in OneLake.

  Use this shortcut if you want to access your data in other [!INCLUDE [product-name](../includes/product-name.md)] experiences.

 To query referenced data from OneLake in your KQL Database, see [Create a OneLake shortcut](onelake-shortcut.md).